Compute Infrastructure for ML Workloads

 pg = placement_group([{"GPU": 2, "CPU": 16}] * 4, strategy="STRICT_SPREAD")

-STRICT_SPREAD forces one bundle per node — data parallelism.
-STRICT_PACK colocates everything — tensor parallelism over NVLink.
-Get this wrong and you accidentally tensor-parallel over Ethernet.
+Each dict in the list is a “bundle” specifying resources.
+STRICT_SPREAD forces one bundle per node (spread across machines) — data parallelism across nodes.
+STRICT_PACK colocates everything on one node — tensor parallelism over NVLink.
+Get this wrong and you accidentally tensor-parallel over Ethernet, paying 100× latency on every layer.

 For local heterogeneous inference (a Mac, a PC with a GPU, an iPhone all hosting one model), Exo splits the model by layer across devices.
 Throughput is bottlenecked by the slowest link, so it is for batch-1 personal use, not production.